rjdeliveryomaha/courierinvoice/README.md

 Displays invoices for review.

-By default cancelled thickets are not displayed.
+By default canceled thickets are not displayed.
 This behavior can be adjusted on a per client basis in the config file located at [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/tree/master/extras/includes).

 By default contract tickets are consolidated by run number.
 This behavior can be adjusted on a per client basis in the config file located at [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/tree/master/extras/includes).